Bharatpur Bird Sanctuary – National Park of India

 Sanctuary of Birds & Butterflies

 Birds and Butterflies can be seen at a close distance here.
-While they are at relative comfort and feel safe with people and their cameras.
+While they are in relative comfort and feel safe with people and their cameras.
 There are several colorful butterflies in the national park.

 Scavengers like the Indian Fox can be seen crossing the path.
 They can be seen assessing the men intruding into their territories.
 Like this one crossed our path after posing for the photograph.